-The Howard B. Ripstein Award of Excellence
+Howard B. Ripstein Award of Excellence for Third Year

-The Howard B. Ripstein Award of Excellence is awarded to a cadet of each of the Air, Army, and Navy elements who has completed the third year of undergraduate studies and has demonstrated excellence in all four components of the Royal Military College of Canada programme.
+The Howard B. Ripstein Award of Excellence for Third Year is awarded to a cadet of each of the Navy, Army and Air Force elements who has completed the third year of undergraduate studies and has demonstrated excellence in all four components of the Royal Military College of Canada programme.
 (Fall)